HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 # Microscopic calculation of Hubbard parameters for quantum gas microscopes
 A package for the calculation of the Hubbard on-site interaction U for quantum gas microscopes, or more generally, cold atoms in optical lattices.
 This package is written in *Mathematica* and is currently applicable to quasi-1D and quasi-2D square optical lattices.

-## Basics of the physics
+## How it works

-The Hubbard U term is calculated such that the Hubbard scattering amplitude `fHubbard` reproduces the exact scattering amplitude `fexact` for two atoms.
+The Hubbard U term is calculated such that the Hubbard scattering amplitude reproduces the exact scattering amplitude for two atoms.
 In particular for relative and centre-of-mass quasi-momentum `p` and `q`, respectively, the scattering amplitudes are equated in the limit of `p` to zero.
-This packages, automates the calculation and equating of the Hubbard and exact scattering amplitudes.
+This packages automates the calculation and equating of the Hubbard and exact scattering amplitudes.

 For more details please see the associated research paper freely available on the arXiv.